 1. Start by making the pastry.
-Mix the flour and salt together.
-Cut the fridge cold butter into 1-2cm cubes.
+Mix 150g flour with a pinch of salt.
+Cut the fridge cold butter into 1-2cm-thick cubes.
 Add them to the flour and rub in with your fingertips till it makes fine breadcrumbs (if you have a food processor, you can whizz them together for a few secs).

 2. Add 4 tbsp very cold water and stir with a fork to bring it together into a soft, silk (not sticky) dough.
 Add more water if it's not quite coming together.
 It should be smooth, but not wet.